Programlog/distriblock_winlab/README.md

 ### Adversarial attacks
 To generate Adversarial Examples, we utilized [RobustSpeech](https://github.com/RaphaelOlivier/robust_speech), a repository that contains a PyTorch implementation of all considered attacks in our paper.
+Please refer to their website for instructions on how to generate adversarial examples.

 ## Computing Characteristics